 It is the policy of Roane State Community College to employ faculty whose qualifications comply with the policies and guidelines of the Tennessee Board of Regents (TBR) and the standards of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Academic degrees presented for credentialing will generally be awarded from regionally accredited institutions.
-In the event that the faculty member is a graduate of an institution outside the United States, a further review of credentials will be conducted to ensure appropriate academic preparation.
+- In most cases, academic degrees presented for credentialing will be awarded from regionally accredited institutions.
+In the event that the faculty member is a graduate of an institution that is not regionally accredited or is a graduate of an institution outside the United States, a further review of credentials will be conducted to ensure appropriate academic preparation.

-Certification of Qualifications: Qualifications for all faculty must be certified by the appropriate academic dean prior to the teaching appointment and all employment must be conducted according to the screening and hiring procedures outlined in RSCC Policy PA-18-01.
-(Access the complete detailed RSCC Policy PA-18-01, Hiring and Recruiting, at www.roanestate.edu/policies/.)
+- Qualifications for all faculty must be certified by the appropriate academic dean prior to the teaching appointment and all employment must be conducted according to the screening and hiring procedures outlined in RSCC policy PA-18-01.
+(Access the complete RSCC policy PA-18-01, Hiring and Recruiting, at www.roanestate.edu/policies/.)
 Candidates graduating from foreign universities must supply appropriate qualifying credentials (or certified translation of those credentials) prior to employment.

-If licensure or special certifications are required for the accreditation of an academic program, these credentials must be filed with the Office of Human Resources prior to employment.
+- If licensure or special certifications are required for the accreditation of an academic program, these credentials must be filed with the Human Resources office prior to employment.
 It is the responsibility of the faculty to ensure that such licensure or special certifications are renewed when required.

-In these cases, qualifying documentation must be provided which may include academic transcripts, professional letters of support, documentation of professional experience, current certifications/licenses held, awards received or other pertinent items.
-After review of the qualifying documentation, the dean must forward a signed Alternative Qualifications Form with accompanying documentation to the Vice President for Student Learning for review and approval.
+- In these cases, qualifying documentation must be provided which may include academic transcripts, professional letters of support, documentation of professional experience, current certifications/licenses held, awards received or other pertinent items.
+After review of the qualifying documentation, the dean must forward a signed Alternative Qualifications Form (found within the Faculty Credentials Manual) with accompanying documentation to the Vice President for Student Learning for review and approval.